wurli/soilgrids/README.md

 ## Disclaimers

-*   Use of this package is subject to [ISRIC data and software policy](https://www.isric.org/about/data-policy).
+*   Use of Soilgrids data is subject to [ISRIC data and software policy](https://www.isric.org/about/data-policy).
 *   This package is licensed as [GPL-2](LICENSE).